hmZa-Sfyn/Quacko/misc/notepad++/README.md

-# Syntax Support for magpie lanuage in Notepad++
+# Syntax Support for Quacko lanuage in Notepad++

-This file provides Syntax highlighting support for the magpie Language in Notepad++
+This file provides Syntax highlighting support for the Quacko Language in Notepad++

 ## screenshot